xbo729/csharp-sdk/samples/README.md

 3. Navigate to the desired sample directory
 4. Run `dotnet run` to execute the sample

-For more detailed examples of mcpdotnet usage, you can also refer to the integration tests in the `tests/McpDotNet.IntegrationTests` project.
+For more detailed examples of ModelContextProtocol usage, you can also refer to the integration tests in the `tests/ModelContextProtocol.IntegrationTests` project.